Quicklinks:

 Fabrication refers to the different processes of forming and shaping refined metal into the desired condition.
 The most basic fabrication method is casting, however there is also rolling, extrusion, etc.

-CASTING: Molten metal is poured into a form where it is allowed to cool and harden into the desired shape.
+Casting: Molten metal is poured into a form where it is allowed to cool and harden into the desired shape.

-ROLLING: Process of passing metal through rollers to produce the needed shape.
+Rolling: Process of passing metal through rollers to produce the needed shape.
 Rolling can be done hot or cold

-- HOT: Generally eliminates flaws in the metal. (all metals except iron)
+- Hot: Generally eliminates flaws in the metal. (all metals except iron)

 - Most structural steel is hot rolled.

-- COLD: Increases the metal’s strength and elastic limit but decreases its ductility.
+- Cold: Increases the metal’s strength and elastic limit but decreases its ductility.
 Ductility is the ability of a metal to deform permanently under stress.

 - Most smaller structural sections are cold rolled for the increased strength.